Israel Conquers Og of Bashan

 Reuben, Gad, and Half of Manasseh Settle East of the Jordan

-21 And I commanded Joshua at that time, 'Your eyes have seen all that the Lord your God has done to these two kings; so will the Lord do to all the kingdoms into which you are going over.
-22 You shall not fear them; for it is the Lord your God who fights for you.'
+21 And I charged Joshua as well at that time, saying: "Your own eyes have seen everything that the Lord your God has done to these two kings; so the Lord will do to all the kingdoms into which you are about to cross.
+22 Do not fear them, for it is the Lord your God who fights for you."

 Moses Not Permitted to Enter Canaan